 \section{Designing and Constructing MSB}

 MSB is a comprehensive benchmarking framework designed to evaluate various attacks that exploit security vulnerabilities in MCP against LLM agents.
 A key advantage of MSB lies in its incorporation of executable tools (both benign and malicious) across varied real-world scenarios.
 This enables the benchmarking of MCP security vulnerabilities under realistic conditions, rather than in simulated environments \citep{36, 40, 41}.
+App. \ref{Benchmark Comparison} shows the comparisons among ASB and other benchmarks.
 We summarize the statistics of MSB in Tab. \ref{tab:statistics}.